jmathai/foursquare-async/README.markdown

 ### An example usage

-Included in the repository are unit tests inside the @tests@ directory as well as an easy to run script names @simpleTest.php@.
-You can load @simpleTest.php@ up in a browser and you should see it working.
+Included in the repository are unit tests inside the `tests` directory as well as an easy to run script names `simpleTest.php`.
+You can load `simpleTest.php` up in a browser and you should see it working.

     $foursquare = new EpiFoursquare($clientId, $clientSecret);
     // http://developer.foursquare.com/docs/checkins/add.html